-He is well known for his work in the areas of transportation—including aviation, surface transportation and infrastructure—and national security.
-He is recognized for his accomplishments in economic development, science and technology policy, foreign and domestic trade, budgetary issues and civil rights.
-Mineta’s career in public service has been both distinguished and unique.
+He was well known for his work in the areas of transportation—including aviation, surface transportation and infrastructure—and national security.
+He has been recognized for his accomplishments in economic development, science and technology policy, foreign and domestic trade, budgetary issues and civil rights.
+Mineta’s career in public service was both distinguished and unique.
 For almost 30 years, Mineta represented San Jose, California, first on the City Council, then as mayor and then as a member of the U.S. Congress.
 Throughout that time, Mineta was an advocate of the burgeoning technology industry.
 He worked to encourage new industries, spur job growth, and supported the development of the infrastructure needed to accommodate the technology industry and its tremendous growth.

 Mineta served as chairman of the U.S. House Committee on Public Works and Transportation from 1992 to 1994 and chaired the Subcommittees on Aviation and Surface Transportation.
 He was the primary author of the Intermodal Surface Transportation Efficiency Act of 1991.

 In 2000, President Bill Clinton appointed Mineta Secretary of Commerce.
 There, Mineta was known for his work on technology issues, achieving international cooperation and intergovernmental coordination on complex fisheries issues and for streamlining the patent and trademark process.

 President George W. Bush appointed Mineta Secretary of Transportation, where he served until 2006.
 Following the horrific terrorist acts of September 11, 2001, Mineta grounded all aviation flights and then guided the creation of the Transportation Security Administration—an agency with more than 65,000 employees— marking the largest mobilization of a new federal agency since World War II.
 Mineta was also a vice president of Lockheed Martin, where he oversaw the first successful implementation of the EZ-Pass system in New York State.